ShawnXxy/deepwiki-open/README.md

 ![DeepWiki Banner](screenshots/Deepwiki.png)

-**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
+**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub, GitLab, BitBucket, or Azure DevOps repository!
 Just enter a repo name, and DeepWiki will:

 1. Analyze the2. **Add to your `.env` file** (see `.env.example` for full template):
    ```bash